TERÅ beads is an end-to-end DEL*-based platform

 In vivo validation

-The TERÅ platform allows us to refine our hypotheses space and to only advance to in vivo testing those RNA oligonucleotides that are backed by sufficient evidence from the in-cellulo assay.
+The TERÅ platform allows us to refine our hypothesis space and to only advance to in vivo testing those RNA oligonucleotides that are backed by sufficient evidence from the in-cellulo assay.

 mouse